 - 1 tsp almond extract

-- 1/8 c strawberries, pureed (about 3 big strawberries)
+- 1/8 cup strawberries, pureed (about 3 big strawberries)

 - 1 Tbsp heavy cream

-- In a large bowl, mix flour, baking powder, baking soda, sugar, cinnamon, and nutmeg together.
+In a large bowl, mix flour, baking powder, sugar, cinnamon, and nutmeg together.